subsquid/docs/docs/evm-indexing/context-interfaces.md

 One can experiment with the [data selectors](/evm-indexing/configuration/#data-selectors) and see how the output changes.

-For a more elaborate example, check the [Gravatar squid](https://github.com/subsquid/squid-evm-template/tree/gravatar-squid) and the [EVM Examples](/examples).
+For more elaborate examples, check the [Gravatar squid](https://github.com/subsquid/squid-evm-template/tree/gravatar-squid) and [EVM Examples](/examples).